Why can't I access my website that uses Route 53 DNS services?

 Check the website's public hosted zone resource records sets

 Important: At a minimum, the public hosted zone must contain an address record (A record) for your domain.
 If a record doesn't exist for the domain name that you are querying, then a NXDOMAIN error code is returned.

-Check if the resource records sets are publicly accessible
+Verify that the resource records sets are publicly accessible

 Check the domain name registrar's NS records

 Check if the name servers (NS) configured at domain registrar are the same four authoritative NS records in the domain's Route 53 public hosted zone.